hellloxiaotian/hellloxiaotian.github.io/index.md

 - **2021-07:** Recruiting excellent master students for 2022, RA students and undergraduates joins my group, which is a joint guidance by the CityU, Harbin Institute of Technology, Center South University and Northwestern Polytechnical University.
 Also, my email is chunweitian@163.com or chunweitian@nwpu.edu.cn.

 ## News (消息)
+- **2021-09:** Invited to be the guest editor of the special issue, *Mathematisc*(SCI-IF:2.258, ISSN 2227-7390) about “The Special Issue on Method and Application of Machine Learning”.
+- **2021-09: **Becoming a contributing to international journals reviewer, *Bulletin of Electrical Engineering and Informatics (BEEI)*.
+- **2021-09:** Selected as Shanghai Science and Technology Expert.
 - **2021-09:** Jian Li joins my group.
+- **2021-08:** A journal paper is accepted by *Briefings in Bioinformatics*.
+- **2021-08: **Invited to join a project, Video Super Resolution Benchmark.
+- **2021-08:** Invited to be the associate editor of important international image processing journals, *International Journal of Image and Graphics*.
+- **2021-08: **An invention patent is authorized.
 - **2021-08:** Yingpeng joins my group.
 - **2021-08:** A journal paper is accepted by Briefing in bioinformatics (IF:11.622).
 - **2021-08:** I am invited to join the project of Video Super Resolution Benchmark.